Street Fighter 6

 Street Fighter 6 (Note: ストリートファイター6 (Sutorīto Faitā Shikkusu)) is a 2023 fighting game developed and published by Capcom.
-It is the seventh main entry in the Street Fighter franchise, following Street Fighter V (2016), and was released worldwide on June 2, 2023 for PlayStation 4, PlayStation 5, Windows and Xbox Series X/S, while an arcade version, named Street Fighter 6 Type Arcade, was published by Taito for Japanese arcade cabinets in December.
+It is the seventh main entry in the Street Fighter franchise, following Street Fighter V (2016), and was released worldwide on June 2, 2023, for PlayStation 4, PlayStation 5, Windows and Xbox Series X/S, while an arcade version, named Street Fighter 6 Type Arcade, was published by Taito for Japanese arcade cabinets in December.
 An updated version with post-launch content, Street Fighter 6 Years 1-2 Fighters Edition, was released on June 5, 2025, alongside a Nintendo Switch 2 version as a launch title and corresponding Amiibo for the game.

 Developed on the RE Engine, Street Fighter 6 supports cross-platform play and rollback netcode.
 It offers three overarching game modes and three control options.
 The game features a real-time commentary system, providing a tournament-style feel and the option to cheer on the player.
 The game continues the "2.5D" style introduced in Street Fighter IV.
 Street Fighter 6 received critical acclaim for its open world, control options, characters, gameplay, graphics and voice acting, though its story received some minor criticism.
-By June 2025, the game has sold over 5 million units worldwide.
+As of June 2026, the game has sold over 7 million units worldwide.